benjjyman/klipper-orangepi4-Kiauh/README.md

  #################
 things to do:

- sort out webcam to a stable number add wiringop or op.gpio to enable relay to shut off printer and power switch localy to turn printer on for maintenance add switch to shutdown pi
+ sort out webcam t edit o a stable ntod wiringop or op.gpio to enable relay to shut off printer and power switch localy to turn printer on for maintenance

- included files :
+ sort out add switch tton pitoded files :

-printer.cfg
+ sort out

+ that seems to cope with the random assigning of numbers to webcam, atleast untill I get more time to look at the problem. printer.cfg
+3
-bltouch.cfg (had to include Z homing offsets within printer.cfg as SAVE_CONFIG only writes updates if it can find settings inside printer.cfg) webcam.txt kiauh_macros.cfg extruder.cfg (had to include extruder within printer.cfg as SAVE_CONFIG only writes updates if it can find settings inside printer.cfg)
+bltouch.cfg (had to include Z homing offsets within printer.cfg as SAVE_CONFIG only writes updates if it can find settings ebcam.txt kiauh_macros.cfg extruder.cfg (had to include extruder within printer.cfg as SAVE_CONFIG only writes updates if it can find settings inside printer.cfg)